mlnds/data_engineering_project/README.md

 This coding challenge has been developed in Python 3.4.4 version.
 Python 3.x is required to run this code

+The following python modules are required and are imported when running the code: sys collections csv datetime statistics

 Source Code and Run Instructions
 --------------------------------
 The source code is in the file 'find_political_donors.py', located in the src folder